publisha/publisha.github.io/pages/enhanced_eBook.md

 -   **Multimedia**
-    We can add audio and video inline with the text Audio can be used to provide a soundtrack (music and sound while we read) Audio can be used to synchronise with text (fixed-layout only)
+    We can add audio and video inline with the text Audio can be used to provide a soundtrack (music and sound while we read) Audio narration can be played back to synchronise with text (fixed-layout only)

 -   **Non-linear content**
-    Meaning items that are not in the flow of the text but will appear on on a hyperlink
+    Items that are not in the flow of the text but can appear through a hyperlink

 -   **Popup notes**
-    We can convert footnotes into popup notes.
-We can also show and hide objects that include text and image
+    We can convert footnotes into popup notes in a reflowable ePub.
+We can also show and hide objects that include text and image.

 -   **Animation**
-    InDesign has some inbuilt features that can deliver move and deliver objects dynamically, on page open or activated by interaction with buttons
+    InDesign has some inbuilt features that can  move and deliver objects dynamically, on page open or activated by interaction with buttons

 -   **Read Aloud**
     Although complex to build and implement, it is possible to have text synchronised with and audio narration.
+This only possible in a fixed layout ePub.

 ## Adding Multimedia

 In a reflowable eBook we can add audio and video to the pages, but this content will need to be placed and anchored just as we have learnt to do with the images.
 In the context of our example Shakespeare play, we could place a video before the play begins.

-I am using Max Reinhardt’s 1935 production of _A Midsummer Night’s Dream_ with Mickey Rooney as Puck.
+In the example I am using Max Reinhardt’s 1935 production of _A Midsummer Night’s Dream_ with Mickey Rooney as Puck.

 ## File Size

-It is worth pointing out that the video mentioned above will add 470MB to the eBook, so we should consider this carefully before add the complete video.
-There is software available to compress video down to a smaller file size and you should take advantage of these.
-Milo Video Converter for the MAC is useful and can be found at *http://www.mirovideoconverter.com*.
+It is worth pointing out that the video mentioned above will add 470MB to the eBook, so we should consider this carefully before we add the complete video.
+There is software available to compress video down to a smaller file size and you should take advantage of these. [http://www.mirovideoconverter.com](Milo Video Converter) for the MAC is useful for this.
 Adobe Creative Cloud users can also try the Media Encoder to reduce the file size.

 ## Placing the Video